What came first: the engaged employee, or the happy customer?

 Truthfully, not all companies and roles are something people can be genuinely passionate about, but that doesn’t mean that it can’t be made more meaningful.
 You can connect employee engagement initiatives to larger societal goals through strategic Corporate Social Responsibility initiatives.
 These CSR initiatives will allow employees to easily take part in socially responsible projects that resonate with their values and are somewhat connected to your business.

 Community and working together are magic beans in the quest for employee engagement.
 And there are plenty of ways to create a sense of togetherness.

 You could start by creating specific employee communities based on interests, hobbies, or professional development goals.
 Encouraging people to work together beyond work-related tasks and enabling them to tap into the passions and interests that make them want to jump out of bed in the morning, can strengthen their bond and with that, their engagement at work.

-Take it one step further with mentoring programs, or even reverse mentoring programs.
+Take it one step further with mentoring programs, or even reverse mentoring programs, facilitated in collaboration with the employer of record.
 Why not encourage younger employees to mentor more senior staff on emerging trends, technologies, or cultural insights?
 Exchanging knowledge in all directions will create a more dynamic and enriching work environment for everyone, and keep things interesting.